memfault/interrupt/_posts/2024-01-10-practical_zephyr_basics.md

 So why another article series, and what's different in this one?

-When I first started looking into Zephyr the learning curve felt quite overwhelming.
-Even as an embedded developer with a decent amount of experience, understanding key concepts and tools like _Kconfig_ or _devicetree_ for creating even a simple application, had me chasing down the rabbit hole, following link after link after link, night after night - and it was exhausting.
-Personally, existing article series felt as if they would only brush over core concepts like _Kconfig_ and _devicetree_ and would leave me with more questions than answers; I still didn't understand those tools since I had no previous experience whatsoever with them.
+When I first started looking into Zephyr, the learning curve felt overwhelming.
+Even as an embedded developer with a decent amount of experience, understanding key concepts and tools like _Kconfig_ or _devicetree_ for creating even a simple application had me chasing down the rabbit hole, following link after link after link, night after night - and it was exhausting.
+The existing article series would only brush over core concepts like _Kconfig_ and _devicetree_ and leave me with more questions than answers; I still needed to understand those tools since I had no previous experience with them.

 What I'm trying to achieve with this article series is the following:

 <!-- excerpt start -->

-If you're working a full-time job and would still like to get started with Zephyr, but don't have the energy to set up your environment, to dive deeper into the docs, this article series will guide you through the __Zephyr basics__.
+If you're working a full-time job and would still like to get started with Zephyr but don't have the energy to set up your environment to dive deeper into the docs, this article series will guide you through the __Zephyr basics__.
 Of course, you'll learn most if you follow along with programming, but all code, including snippets of generated code and build logs, are included in the articles of this series.
 Thus, even just reading this series should give you a good idea about how Zephyr works.

 <!-- excerpt end -->

 After this series, you should understand Zephyr's build and configuration tools.
-The learning curve flattens, and you'll be able to continue learning without getting lost in Zephyr's documentation.
+The learning curve flattens, and you can continue learning without getting lost in Zephyr's documentation.

-> **Note:** This series is **not** for you if you're not interested in details and how things work, but rather just want to _use_ Zephyr.
-We'll be going through _generated code and configuration files_, and we'll be learning _devicetree_ from first principles!
-Also, if you're experienced with Linux and already know how _Kconfig_ and _devicetree_ work, you might find that the articles of this series are just not for you.
+> **Note:** This series is **not** for you if you're not interested in details and how things work but instead want to _use_ Zephyr.
+We'll go through _generated code and configuration files and learn _devicetree_ from first principles!
+Also, if you're experienced with Linux and already know how _Kconfig_ and _devicetree_ work, the articles of this series are just not for you.

 {% include newsletter.html %}